citizenfx/fivem-docs/content/scripting-reference/events/list/onClientResourceStop.md

 Examples
 --------
-This example prints the name of the resource that was just stopped.
+This example prints the name of a resource that was just stopped.

 ##### Lua Example:
 ```lua